Julia Spicher Kasdorf

 Professional Bio

-Julia Spicher Kasdorf has published five collections of poetry, most recently As Is, from the Pitt Poetry Series.
+Julia Spicher Kasdorf has published five collections of poetry, most recently As Is, with the Pitt Poetry Series.
 In collaboration with photographer Steven Rubin, she published Shale Play: Poems and Photographs from the Fracking Fields, documenting human and environmental impacts of natural gas extraction in Pennsylvania (Penn State Press, 2018).
-Three previous collections in the Pitt Poetry Series comprise Poetry in America (2011), Eve’s Striptease (1998), and Sleeping Preacher (1992).
-She is currently working with Rubin on a documentary project about agricultural activity within 30 miles of her home in Bellefonte, PA.
-Her awards include the Agnes Lynch Starrett Poetry Prize and the Great Lakes College's Association Award for New Writing, a Pushcart Prize, and a National Endowment for the Arts Fellowship in Poetry.
+Three previous collections in the Pitt Poetry Series include Poetry in America (2011), Eve’s Striptease (1998), and Sleeping Preacher (1992).
+She is currently working with Rubin on a documentary poetry and photography project about agricultural activity within 30 miles of her home in Bellefonte, PA.

 Areas of Specialization